-‘I’m a warrior, not a worrier’: Local World War II veteran earns new medals after beating COVID-19
+‘I’m a warrior, not a worrier’: Local WWII veteran earns new medals after beating COVID-19

 “I’m a warrior, not a worrier,” Deweese said.
 “And I try not to worry about things that.”

-A procession of family, friends Marines, and the health care workers who pulled him through lined the street to celebrate.
+A procession of family, friends, Marines and the health care workers who pulled him through lined the street to celebrate.

 “I don’t know how that word got out to so many people,” Deweese said.
 “I really don’t.”

-It is a victory for Deweese.
+It’s a victory for Deweese.
 He added two medals to his collection, but says friendship is the true reward of what he’s endured.

-Paul Chappa with Friends in Service of Heroes has known Max for years, and stood by him through this fight.
-He made one of the medals for max, and is grateful to see he survived.
+Paul Chappa with Friends in Service of Heroes has known Max for years and stood by him through this fight.
+He made one of the medals for Max,and is grateful to see he survived.

 “There’s nothing that Max can’t do,” Chappa said.
 “It certainly scared us when we heard that Max had been admitted.
 But it’s no surprise that Max has beat this.
 Max’s attitude and never give up spirit is something that was ingrained in him as a young Marine, and it still lives with him today.”

-Deweese said he can’t wait to get back to playing golf, and spending time with his best friend fellow WWII Marine Jerry Ingram.
-He says now life has a little more meaning.
+Deweese said he can’t wait to get back to playing golf and spending time with his best friend fellow WWII Marine Jerry Ingram.

 “I’ve gone through four engagements in the Pacific World War Two and that was hell,” Deweese said.
 “This wasn’t near as bad because at my age, I figured out what’s going to happen is going to happen and all ride with it.
 So and I’ve ridden it and thank goodness the good Lord has seen fit to keep me around for a little while longer.”